The Young Supernova Experiment: Survey Goals, Overview, and Operations: Introduction

 For thousands of years, astrophysical transients were discovered only by chance.
 It was \citet{Zwicky38} who began the first systematic search for extragalactic astrophysical transients, which evolved into the Palomar Supernova Search, discovering over 100 supernovae (SNe) in the following few decades.
 Systematic searches of the Southern sky started in the 1980s \citep{Maza80}, essentially doubling capabilities.
 Combining charge-coupled devices (CCDs) with robotic telescopes to automatically search for SNe was the next major innovation \citep{Kare81}, although successful searches started about a decade after initial tries \citep{Perlmutter89, Filippenko92, Richmond93}.

 The discovery of SN~1987A \citep{Kunkel87} caused a resurgence of interest in SN science and at a similar time, advances in calibrating SNe~Ia, building upon work of \citet{Kowal68}, \citet{Rust74}, and \citet{Pskovskii77}, indicated that SNe~Ia would be precise distance indicators capable of measuring the expansion history of the Universe \citep{Phillips93}.
 The innovative Calan/Tololo survey \citep{Hamuy93}, which used photometric plates for discovery and CCDs for follow-up observations, was key to a significant increase in SN discovery.
-Quickly, pencil-beam surveys designed to discover high-redshift SNe overtook the discovery rate \citep{Norgaard-Nielsen89, Perlmutter97, Schmidt98}.
+Quickly, pencil-beam surveys designed to discover high-redshift SNe began providing the majority of discoveries \citep{Norgaard-Nielsen89, Perlmutter97, Schmidt98}.
 Rolling searches, where the search epochs and follow-up observations are combined, became an efficient method for observing many transients \citep{Barris04}, and we still use this strategy today.

-In the late 1990s, the Lick Observatory Supernova Search \citep[LOSS;][]{Filippenko05} and extremely sophisticated amateur astronomers \citep[e.g.,][]{Evans94} continued to increase the discovery rate of nearby SNe.
-Additional scientific discoveries such as detection of SN progenitor stars in pre-explosion images \citep[e.g.,][]{Woosley87, Aldering94}, the connection between SNe and long-duration gamma-ray bursts \citep{Galama98, Hjorth03, Stanek03}, and the discovery of the accelerating expansion of the Universe \citep{Riess98, Perlmutter99} made transient discovery even more valuable.
+In the late 1990s, the Lick Observatory Supernova Search \citep[LOSS;][]{Filippenko05} and extremely sophisticated amateur astronomers\footnote{\url{http://www.rochesterastronomy.org/snimages/lindex.html}} \citep[e.g.,][]{Evans94} continued to increase the discovery rate of nearby SNe.
+Additional scientific discoveries such as the detection of SN progenitor stars in pre-explosion images \citep[e.g.,][]{Woosley87, Aldering94}, the connection between SNe and long-duration gamma-ray bursts \citep{Galama98, Hjorth03, Stanek03}, and the discovery of the accelerating expansion of the Universe \citep{Riess98, Perlmutter99} made transient discovery even more valuable.